If you want to boost your SEO but don’t want to spend big bucks on tons of fancy, overwhelming & expensive SEO tools, I have GREAT news.

 As far as WordPress SEO plugins go, Yoast might be the most popular, but I believe that Rank Math is the best tool for the best price (free for almost everyone!)

 Read my full review of the Rank Math SEO plugin.

 Giant image file size can be a huge hindrance in slowing down your page speed load time, which can deeply impact your SEO.
 So how can you make your images still look great, but also not take forever to load?
-Install an image compression plugin!
+Compress them!

 Free Local SEO Tools

 If you’re running a local business, there’s nothing better than Google My Business to show up in Maps, collect reviews, see local insights and share any updates about your business directly with Google.

 Here’s my tutorial to set up a free Google My Business profile in about 5 minutes, then they’ll call you or send you a postcard to confirm your address.